![]() |

 Polrail is a reliable and highly recommended Polish train ticketing agency.
 They use the Polish ticketing system so can access all the berths in 1, 2 & 3-berth compartments with booking opening 60 days ahead.

-Don't book at the last minute, this train currently often gets fully-booked 2-3 weeks ahead.
+Don't book at the last minute, this train often gets fully-booked 2-3 weeks ahead.

 Tickets can be collected in Warsaw or (at extra charge) shipped to any address worldwide.
-Polrail are also pretty good at arranging the return reservation back from Kyiv as they have close contacts with Ukrainian Railways.
+Polrail may or may not be able to arrange the return reservation back from Kyiv.

 -